freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-nutrition-label/step-033.md

 # --description--

-Create a new `.calories-info h1` selector and set the top and bottom margin to `-5px`.
+Create a new `.calories-info h1` selector setting the top and bottom margin to `-5px`, and removing the left and right margin.

 # --hints--